Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 • AI features cost extra and require configuration.

-9. Freshchat: B2B and SaaS Customer Support With Freddy AI
+6. Freshchat: B2B and SaaS support with Freddy AI

 Freshchat (part of the Freshworks Customer Service Suite) is a credible alternative for B2B and SaaS teams that want chat plus ticketing without the Zendesk price tag.
 AI is delivered through the Freddy AI Agent add-on.